Skip to main content

 STI Overview in Santa Clara County

 From 2013 to 2019, rates of chlamydia, gonorrhea, and syphilis increased countywide, as well as nationwide.
 However, in 2020, these rates dropped due to pandemic-related changes, including reduced testing and diagnoses.
 This decline was particularly notable for chlamydia, which is often diagnosed through routine screenings due to its asymptomatic nature.
-By 2022, chlamydia rates continued to rise, approaching pre-pandemic levels, while gonorrhea and syphilis rates appeared to stabilize at pre-pandemic levels.
+Rates of all STIs increased from 2020 to 2022, but declined across all STIs from 2022 to 2023.

 Take steps for prevention!